metablaster/WindowsFirewallRuleset/README.md

 Note that if you define your platform globaly (ie. ```$Platform = "6.1"```) instead of making your own variable, just replacing the string, but do not exclude unrelated rules, most of the rules should work, but ie. rules for Store Apps will fail to load.\
 Also ie. rules for programs and services that do not exist on system will be most likely applied but redundant.

-What this means, is, just edit the GPO later to refine your imports if you go that route, or alternatively revisit your edits again.
+What this means, is, just edit the GPO later to refine your imports if you go that route, or alternatively revisit your edits and re-run individual scripts again.

 **Modification 4:**\
 Visit `Test` folder and run all tests individually to confirm modules and their functions work as expected, any failure should be fixed.